liamschwie/athletic.net-video-grabber/README.md

 ## 🔧 Step 1: Locate the Data Video ID

-1. Navigate to the event you ran in the results
+1. Navigate to the event you ran on the results website
 2. Press `F12` or right click and click inspect → Go to the **elements** tab.
 3. Press `CMD/CTRL + F` and Search for:
    - `data-video-id` to find the video id